Santee Smith: Early life and education

 Smith grew up on the Six Nations of the Grand River reserve.
 She is a member of the Mohawk Nation.

 When Smith was three years old, she was hit by a vehicle, resulting in injuries that placed her in a body cast.
 That same year, she broke her other leg in a cycling accident.
 Smith began dancing as a form of physical therapy.
-At age 11, she was accepted into Canada's National Ballet School, where she trained for six years and while she did excellent in the program she never completed it, because she felt that her education there was not allowing her to connect with her Mohawk identity.
+At age 11, she was accepted into Canada's National Ballet School, where she trained for six years, but never completed it.
+She claimed it was because she felt that her education was not allowing her to connect with her Mohawk identity.
 She also at some time during her training was in Banff at the Aboriginal Dance Program.

 Smith attended McMaster University, earning degrees in physical education and psychology.
 She also earned a master's degree in dance from York University in Toronto.

 Artistic career

 She took a hiatus from dancing to focus on her degree but missed the creativity that dance offered so she began to choreograph dances in 1996 and created her very first dance work in 2004.
 She committed six years of work to it and named it Kaha:wi, which means "to carry".

-In 2005 Smith founded and still serves as the artistic director and producer of Kaha:wi Dance Theatre, a Six Nations company based in Toronto.
-The goal of creating this dance theatre was to ignite interest into the collaboration of training, Indigenous identity, and performance.
-Smith's work introduces modern Haudenosaunee song and dance, and mixes it with traditional ones to bring the present and past together in a way that honours the integrity and culture of the material.
+In 2005, Smith founded and serves as the artistic director and producer of Kaha:wi Dance Theatre, a Six Nations company based in Toronto.
+The goal of creating this dance theatre was to ignite interest in the collaboration of training, Indigenous identity, and performance.
+Smith's work introduces modern Haudenosaunee songs and dance, and mixes it with traditional ones to bring the present and past together in a way that honours the integrity and culture of the material.

-Smith also creates pottery pieces as a way to demonstrate her Indigenous identity and was recently chosen to have her work "Talking Earth", which depicts the trauma's of colonization, as permanent art piece at the Gardiner Museum.
+Smith also creates pottery pieces as a way to demonstrate her Indigenous identity and was recently chosen to have her work "Talking Earth", which depicts the traumas of colonization, as a permanent art piece at the Gardiner Museum.
 She has also had her pottery designs shown in other exhibits such as in the Woodland Cultural Centre and the National Gallery of Canada.
 Her families involvement in pottery dates back to her grandmother, Elda "Bun" Smith, who caught an interest in pottery after finding broken pottery pieces throughout her reserve.
-After researching their significance and history she found that pottery was historically a Mohawk tradition that was dissolved when colonizers came to Canada.
-Santee's grandmother helped revive the Mohawk tradition of pottery and passed down this tradition onto Santee's parents who now have a pottery business which Santee also works at.
+After researching their significance and history she found that pottery was historically a Mohawk tradition that had gradually dissolved when explorers came to North America.
+Santee's grandmother helped revive the tradition of pottery and passed down this tradition onto Santee's parents who now have a pottery business which Santee also works at.